Blockchain in Telecom Market Size

 Smart Contract to Dominate the Market

-- Smart contracts allow computer code to execute on its own when specific conditions are met.
-In the telecom industry, it is expected to witness significant adoption as it provides scope for automation in its internal operations, like billing, supply chain management, and roaming.
+- Smart contracts allow computer code to execute when specific conditions are met.
+The telecom industry is expected to witness significant adoption as it provides scope for automation in its internal operations, like billing, supply chain management, and roaming.

-- Deploying smart contracts to manage all of the billing related to roaming can lead to significant cost savings, as it provides prevention against fraudulent traffic.
-Blockchain can also add value to identity management solutions, as it can cut out intermediaries through smart contracts.
-This helps in the reduction of roaming frauds, cost savings, and instant settlements.
+- Deploying smart contracts to manage all the billing related to roaming can lead to significant cost savings, as it provides prevention against fraudulent traffic.
+Blockchain can also add value to identity management solutions by cutting out intermediaries through smart contracts.
+This helps reduce roaming frauds, cost savings, and instant settlements.
 It helps telecom players to resolve disputes quickly through tamper-proof verifiable transactions and real-time updates to end customers.

 To understand key trends, Download Sample Report